divramod/course-react16/README.md

 # 8  Real App: The Burger Builder (Basic Version)

+# 118 Adding Prop Type Validation
+- prop-types can only be used on class components

 # 117 Adding a Dynamic Ingredient Component
 - good practise to create granular components and not big chunks